-Solution: oneM2M CSEs Discovery
+oneM2M CSEs Discovery

 7.2.1 Overview

-To enable a oneM2M entity to discover available oneM2M CSEs based on certain criteria (such as location, supporting services), this solution proposes to introduce a Registry server that stores oneM2M CSE discovery information and that can be queried by entities in the oneM2M System.
-This solution is ideal for the case where multiple oneM2M CSEs are available in a smart city or state or a country, so that a oneM2M application can select a required oneM2M CSEs even it does not have any prior information about available oneM2M CSEs.
-Potential solutions should guarantee that only properly working oneM2M CSEs are discoverable based on their availability status.
+To enable a oneM2M entity to discover available oneM2M CSEs based on certain criteria (such as location, supporting services), this concept proposes to introduce a Registry server that stores oneM2M CSE discovery information and that can be queried by entities in the oneM2M System.
+This concept is ideal for the case where multiple oneM2M CSEs are available in a smart city or state or a country, so that a oneM2M application can select a required oneM2M CSEs even it does not have any prior information about available oneM2M CSEs.
+This concept can guarantee that only properly working oneM2M CSEs are discoverable based on their availability status.

-Solution Description using Registry
+Conceptual Description using Registry

-This clause describes the procedure for a centralized CSE discovery registry-based.
+This clause describes a high-level concept for a centralized CSE discovery registry-based.
 In order to discover available oneM2M CSEs, a service registry that stores information regarding available oneM2M CSEs is required.
 A proper description of oneM2M CSEs and registration procedures are needed to be defined.

 CSEs discovery is the process of locating CSE information and retrieving CSE descriptions that have been previously stored within the Registry. oneM2M AEs query the Registry for information regarding available oneM2M CSEs matching the requirements of the AEs.
 Examples of CSE information that can be stored in the Registry can include information the following: